 Perfect seasons in college football are common.
 Joe Burrow and the LSU Tigers did it in record-breaking style in 2019.
 Trevor Lawrence led the Clemson Tigers to a national championship and pristine 15-0 record in 2018.
-UCF fans won’t let anyone forget about their 13-0 season in 2017, one that ended outside of the College Football Playoff.
+Nick Saban's Alabama Crimson Tide dominated the College Football Playoff last year without a loss, too.

 What isn't common in today's college football landscape is a perfect season.
 You know, the type where an FBS team doesn't give up a single point all season.
 Not one field goal or touchdown.
 Nothing.

 That's exactly what the Texas A&M Aggies accomplished during the 1919 season under head coach Dana X. Bible.
 For going 10-0 (4-0 Southwest Conference) and outscoring their opponents 275-0, they were retroactively determined co-national champions alongside Harvard (9-0-1) and Notre Dame (9-0) by the Billingsley Report.
 There was no AP Poll back then to determine a sole national champion.

-Texas A&M football’s historic season began with a doubleheader against Sam Houston State and Southwest Texas State, which they pounded by a combined score of 105-0.
-The rest was not only football history, but also something we may never see again.
+Texas A&M football's historic season began with a doubleheader against Sam Houston State and Southwest Texas State, which they pounded by a combined score of 105-0.
+The rest was not only football history, but also something we will never see again.

 Texas A&M's 1919 National Championship Team